Junyoungpark/GTMARL-SC2ENV/README.md

 # GTMARL-SC2ENV
 2019 Fall - Game theory and Multi-agent RL Termproject

 __Objective__: Achieving agent(s) that plays StarCraft2 microcontrol environment __well__ as much as possible with any possible manners. except modifying followings:
 * The design of state, observation function: The state and observation function will be determined by the `SMAC StarCraft2Env`.
 We will use the default state, observation function when we validate the project outcomes.

+## Announcement
+1. We highly recommend you to explore `StarCraft2Env` prior to the paper presentation.
+While you preparing the presentations (or listening others' presentation), you can get some ideas about how to implmentat the idea for the `StarCraft2Env`
+2. Updates on term project due.
+The due of the proejct is December 28, 2019

 ## Important dates
 __Team building__ (November 20, 2019) - Mail to T.A.
 (Junyoungpark@kaist.ac.kr).
 Anyone __cannot__ match the team also mail to T.A.
 We will match the team for you :grinning: